MadeByMike/madebymike/site/content/writing/using-css-variables.md

   font-size: var(--font-size-1);
 }
 ```

-##Good practices for CSS Variables
+##Techniques for using CSS variables

 This is hugely significant and has the potential to change how we write CSS.

 In most cases I'd now consider it code smell if a media query or CSS selector swaps one variable for another (such as in the first example).
-Rather than swapping variables it's better to define one variable, set it's initial value, and change this value with a selector or media query.
+Rather than swapping variables it's better to define one variable, set it's initial value and change this with a selector or media query.

+Separating variables form property declarations is considered good practice when working with preprocessors.
+The same should be done with CSS Variables.

-Sites that use CSS variables well, should have very few media queries other than for changing the value of variables.
-Even for variables scoped to an element it makes sense for all the logic related to the variable to be at the top of the document.
+In fact I'm pretty convinced that in almost all cases, responsive design logic should now be contained in CSS Variables.
+There is probably a strong argument to say that when changing any value, whether in a media query or an element scope, this should be separated from  design.
+It makes sense for all the logic related to the variable to be at the top of the document.

-Separating variable declarations form property declarations should be considered good practice when using CSS Variables, just the same as it is with preprocessors.
+This means you can at a glace read

 In this example I have an aside and a main element with different font-sizes.
 The aside has a dark background and the main element has a light background.

 ```css